Hassell, North Carolina

 Hassell is a town in Martin County, North Carolina, United States.
 The population was 49 at the 2020 census, down from 84 in 2010.

 Geography

 Hassell is in western Martin County, along North Carolina Highway 142.
 Williamston, the Martin county seat, is 14 mi to the east, and Tarboro is 16 mi to the west.

 According to the U.S. Census Bureau, the town of Hassell has a total area of 0.27 sqmi, all land.
 The town sits on the Atlantic Coastal Plain and mainly drains north toward Conoho Creek, an east-flowing tributary of the Roanoke River.

+History

+Founding

+In 1878, Hassel was first founded as a settlement named Dogwood Crossroads, later receiving a railroad station in 1880.
+The town was later renamed in honor of Elder Sylvester Hassel, a Primitive Baptist historian, educator and minister.

+Incorporation

+On February 17, 1903, Hassel was incorporated as a rural town, serving as a local hotspot for farmers' markets.